ha7ilm/ha7ilm.github.io/support.md

 <h2 style="margin: 0;">Say thanks!</h2>

-You can donate to say thanks for OpenWebRX development:
+You can donate to say thanks for OpenWebRX and CSDR:
 by a <a href="/supporttransfer">bank transfer</a> or PayPal:

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top" id="paypalform">